GamilMohamed/GamilMohamed/README.md

 <h1 align="center"><strong>Hello, I'm Mohamed Gamil! 👋</strong></h1>
 Welcome to my GitHub profile.
-I am passionate about [insert your passion or area of expertise].
-Here you will find a variety of projects I've contributed to, ranging from [mention one or two project types, for example, web applications to automated scripts].
+I am passionate about learning and coding.
+Here you will find a variety of projects I've contributed to, ranging from Shell scripts, web projects or even sorting algorithms.

 ## 🚀 Key Projects